score-spec/docs/content/en/docs/examples/microservices.md

     type: service
 ```

-the following `score-cart.yaml` file, which describes the `cart` containerized application exposed via a DNS that queries different other applications on each request:
+The following `score-cart.yaml` file, which describes the `cart` containerized application exposed via a DNS that queries different other applications on each request:

 ```yaml
 apiVersion: score.dev/v1b1